tuerda/haskell-markdown-tables/Readme.md

 - markdown format: md, markdown, Markdown
 - csv format: csv, CSV

-Pipe your markdown tables into it to change their format.
+Pipe your tables into it to change their format.

 Default (no arguments) assumes tables are in markdown format and adjusts spacing to make them easily readable.